THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSING

 The Problem Is – We Can't Stop Thinking

-And the eternal abstract chatter in our minds, continually rethinking and reconfirming our ideas and beliefs, leads directly to a lack of actual life, and inevitably closed-mindedness.
+And the eternal abstract chatter in our minds, continually rethinking and reconfirming our memories, leads inevitably to a closed circuit mentality, inflexible to change.
+In other words, closed-mindedness and a lack of actual life.

 Beliefs, Ideas, and Opinions

-And life slowly became more pleasurable and secure as we repeated all the things we wanted.
-But this inevitably led us to an ever-increasing multiplicity of things to want, with more things to focus on and think about.
+But as we repeated all the things we learnt and wanted, this inevitably led us to an ever-increasing multiplicity of things to learn and want.
 And gradually The Speed of Modern Life increased.

 Please continue with Beliefs and Their Confirmation